FSGModding/FSG_Mod_Assistant/docs/preferences.md

 ### Poll Game Status

 When enabled, this will update the Mod Assistant interface to indicate if the game is currently running.
-This is only applicable to Farming Simulator 22
+This follows the current version.

 ### Discord Rich Presence